wmfs/tymly-website/docs/guide/README.md

 ## Blueprints

 ::: tip Introducing Blueprints
-In Tymly a ***blueprint*** is a collection of files that are mostly written in [JSON](https://www.w3schools.com/js/js_json_intro.asp) and adhere to relevant open standards.
+In Tymly a ***blueprint*** describes a digital service.
+A blueprint is a collection of files that are mostly written in [JSON](https://www.w3schools.com/js/js_json_intro.asp) and adhere to relevant open standards.
-When considered together, the files inside a blueprint should fully describe a digital service.
 Blueprints cover all three facets of the [Model, View, Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.
 :::

 :pizza: **Welcome to Tymly Pizza! :pizza:**